The slow destruction of an Ouya Controller after 1 year of moderate use.

 Saving the environment with rechargeable batteries for the Ouya controller.

-On a side-note I did have an alkaline battery explode in an ouya controller once!
-Lucky since I use it once a week or so I was able to find the problem and clean the contacts before any major corrosion were to set into the contacts.
+On a side-note I did have an alkaline battery explode in an Ouya controller once!
+Lucky since I use it once a week or so I was able to find the problem and clean the contacts before any major corrosion was to set into the contacts.
 This got me thinking about getting a re-charge system going for my controllers.

 - If you want to try something more exotic you can check out this hack on how to get Li-Ion batteries to work in your Ouya.
 Also be aware of fraud Li-Ion batteries just like the NiHM’s that exist.

 I have a cel-phone or tablet android system.
 Should I buy an Ouya Controller or stick with the Moga?